-In partnership with several colleges and universities, the school(s) serve as internship sites for students completing degrees in Social Work and Mental Health Counseling.
+In partnership with several colleges and universities, the school(s) serve as clinical internship sites for students completing degrees in social work and mental health counselors.
 Under the supervision of a licensed clinician, these interns provide services to students while learning to apply the rich knowledge gained in the classroom to direct practice; assist in the development of groups and activities with students; and work one-on-one with students and families to address mental health and social needs.